lotabout/write-a-C-interpreter/tutorial/en/2-Virtual-Machine.md

 itself is also a program which had its heap allocated by our computer.
 We can tell the program that we want to interpret to utilize the interpreter's heap by introducing an instruction `MSET`.
-I won't say it is cheating because it readuces the VM's complexity without reducing the knowledge we want to learn about compiler.
+I won't say it is cheating because it reduces the VM's complexity without reducing the knowledge we want to learn about compiler.

 Thus we adds the following codes in the global area: